-Please make check payable to The PTA of PS 133K, Inc. and place in the yellow envelope you received and dropped off in the PTA office (across from Ms. Greene’s security desk).
+Please make check payable to The PTA of PS 133K, Inc. and place in the yellow envelope you received.
+Drop off in the PTA office (across from Ms. Greene’s security desk).
 Additional envelopes available in the PTA office.

 Double your donation!
 Find out if your employer will match your gift to PS133.

-Please give at whatever level your family is comfortable with and remember that all contributions are 100% tax deductible.
+Please give what you can and remember that all contributions are 100% tax deductible.
 Thank you for your support!

 - Art through Studio in a School ($60,000)